Simra18/Codetech-C-Internship/Task3/Task3_README.md

 The logic is implemented using:
 - `fgets()` for safe multi-word input
 - `strtok()` to tokenize the input string
-- Arrays and `strcmp()` to classify each token based on known keyword/operator lists
+- Arrays and `strcmp()` to classify each token based on predefined keyword/operator lists

 This task combines principles of **token parsing**, **string manipulation**, and **basic compiler design logic**.